 Communication Notifications, Push Notifications & Actions

-- Reminder ("at a scheduled time," "snooze," or even could include logic "when X happens, do Y")
+- Reminder ("at a scheduled time," "snooze," or even logic like "when X happens, do Y").

-- Set status (to indicate action or communicate changes to team members)
+- Set status (to show action or share changes with team members).

-For example, long-form communication notification design would include a button that takes the user to the full notification itself, whereas a comment notification may allow the user to go straight into the chat to write back.
+For example, a long-form notification has a button to view the full message.
+A comment notification lets you jump into the chat to reply.

 System, Account Management, & Marketing